canonical/netplan/doc/netplan.md

 ## Properties for device type ``ethernets:``
-Ethernet device definitions do not support any specific properties beyond the common ones described above.
+Ethernet device definitions, beyond common ones described above, also support some additional properties that can be used for SR-IOV devices.

+``link`` (scalar)

+:    (SR-IOV devices only) The ``link`` property declares the device as a
+     Virtual Function of the selected Physical Function device, as identified by the given netplan id.

+Example:

+    ethernets:
+      enp1: {...}
+      enp1s16f1:
+        link: enp1

 ## Properties for device type ``modems:``
 GSM/CDMA modem configuration is only supported for the ``NetworkManager`` backend. ``systemd-networkd`` does